 Discipline is the bridge between goals and accomplishment. – Jim Rohn

 Set your goals for 12 weeks at a time.
 The time period is short enough to stay focused and long enough to accomplish something.
-Chose 2 or 3 goals each 12 weeks and remember to look at the various areas of your life when determining the goals – health, personal, spiritual, professional, relationships, and financial.
+Chose 2 or 3 goals each 12 weeks.
+Use this list of personal goals examples to get started with ideas of what’s best for you.
 Make SMART goals, break them into action steps, and keep them visible.
 Determine your “why” and work on the action steps.

 You can do this!